d3rty/json/README.md

       log.Fatalf("error unmarshalling: %v", err)
     }

-    // We successfully marshalled, fixing all the mistakes that we forgave (Yellow mode): fmt.Println(event.ID) // 123
+    // We successfully marshaled, fixing all the mistakes that we forgave (Yellow mode): fmt.Println(event.ID) // 123
     fmt.Println(event.IsActive) // true
     fmt.Println(event.MustBool) // true

-    // Unparsable value on strict (clean) field:
+    // Unparsable value on the strict (clean) field:
     // We couldn't fix all the mistakes, so we lost the data (Red mode): data = []byte(`{"id": "123", "name": "Sample Event", "IsActive": "on", "must_bool": "true"}`)